GasinAn/easydop853/README.md

 A much-easier-to-use subroutine interface has been created by the original easy-to-use class interface.

-DOP853 is an explicit Runge-Kutta method of order 8(5,3) due to Dormand & Prince (with stepsize control and dense output).
+DOP853 is an explicit Runge-Kutta method of order 8(5,3) due to Dormand & Prince.

 This project is hosted on [GitHub](https://github.com/GasinAn/easydop853).